leepeuker/movary-kodi-addon/README.md

 </p>

 [Movary](https://github.com/leepeuker/movary) is a free and open source web application to track, rate and explore your movie watch history.
 This is a Kodi addon to automatically log your finished movie plays in Kodi to your Movary server.

-**Disclaimer:** This project is still in an experimental (but usable) state.

 ## Documentation